freeCodeCamp/freeCodeCamp/guide/english/cplusplus/vector/index.md

-std::vector.back(); // returns the last element of the vector. std::vector.push_back(n); // inserts the element "n" to the end of the vector. std::vector.pop_back(n); // removes the last element of the vector
+std::vector.back(); // returns the last element of the vector. std::vector.push_back(n); // inserts the element "n" to the end of the vector. std::vector.pop_back(n); // removes the last element of the vector std::vector.max_size(); //  Returns the maximum number of elements that the vector can hold std::vector.empty(); // Returns whether the vector is empty (i.e. whether its size is 0) std::vector.resize(n); // Change size of vector to n std::vector.capacity(); // returns capacity of vector
 ```

 ### Vector Iterator